No results found

 Embed on your website

-In 2021, over 60% of immigrant workers who came to the US arrived from North America.
-Of those immigrants, nearly 90.4% came from Mexico.
-Asia was the continent with the next highest number of workers immigrating to the US, accounting for about 22%, followed by Europe (9%), Africa (4%), and South America (3%).
-The smallest number of immigrant workers came from Oceania or had unknown nationalities, constituting just over 1% of the total.
+In 2022, over 45% of immigrant workers who came to the US arrived from North America.
+Eighty-eight percent of them came from Mexico, 33% came from Asia, followed by Europe (12%), Africa (4.5%), and South America (4.4%).
+The fewest immigrant workers came from Oceania or had unknown nationalities, constituting less than 2% of the total.

 Embed on your website